Web-Feet/coasterdocs/theme/page-listings.md

  - templates - only render pages with specific templates (array of template ids, default: [])
  - groups - only render pages in specific groups (array of group ids, default: [])

+### Other Methods

+Return the url for the next or previous page in the same page level :

+`{{ Pagebuilder::categoryLink($direction) }}`

+$direction - 'next' goes down the page list, 'prev' goes up

+Get Category Pages (with filtered results):

+`{!!
+Pagebuilder::categoryFilter($blockName, $search, $options) !!}`

+$blockName - block name

+$search - search string or array (ie. between array on dates) and must be array for multiple searches

+$options - same as category but with some extra filtering options
+- 'match' - 'in' will return all pages where the search term is in the block, '=' is exact match (string, default: '=')
+- operand - result operand on multplie search matches (string, default: AND)
+- multiFilter - if true will treat each element in the search array as a seprate search query (bool, default: false)

 ## Template Files

 - /categories/[category_view]/pages_wrap.blade.php (main template wrapper)